 |Obsessing over Howard Roark's drill|

-The rather salient points made by Rand about the dangers of a society committed to the lowest common denominator (are you listening Michael Bay, Vin Diesel and Adam Sandler?) lack the bite they might have due to the deck being so heavily stacked on the side of Roark and his philosophy that there is almost no real conflict.
-Indeed, Gary Cooper (not the most expressive man with dialog) is asked to reiterate his character’s position so often that the effect is created of someone trying to convince himself of a argument, not others.
+The rather salient points made by Rand about the dangers of a society committed to the lowest common denominator (are you listening Michael Bay, Vin Diesel, and Adam Sandler?) lack the bite they might have due to the deck being so heavily stacked on the side of Roark and his philosophy.
+The story tilts so far in his favor there's almost no real conflict.
+Indeed, Gary Cooper (not the most expressive actor when it comes to dialog) is asked to reiterate his character’s position so often that it creates the effect of someone trying to convince himself of an argument, not others.

-Living in Los Angeles, a city of agonizingly random architectural design, I can identify with all the heated discussions on the subject in The Fountainhead.
-Indeed, in establishing an analogical relationship to architecture and any creative endeavor that must struggle to maintain its personal integrity in the face of public opinion, The Fountainhead is most successful.
+Living in Los Angeles, a city of agonizingly random architectural design, I can identify with all the heated discussions on design that take place in The Fountainhead.
+Indeed, in establishing an analogical relationship to architecture and any creative endeavor which must struggle to maintain its personal integrity in the face of public opinion, The Fountainhead is at its most successful.
 In this age when individuals justify the most heinous points-of-view with the claim “I’m not the only one that feels this way!” (as if that was ever a gauge of honor), and when widespread ignorance is proudly defended as anti-intellectual-elitism, The Fountainhead should feel more relevant than ever.
 Unfortunately, Ayn Rand can’t seem to get out of her own way long enough to let the points she wishes to make stand on their own merits of logic.
 Like the character of Ellsworth Toohey, who feels he has to tell the public what to think, Rand doesn’t trust the viewer to weigh the issues of Objectivism for themselves.
 Rand's fondness for words fails to let the medium of film do what it does best; evoke, not explain.
-Rand's handling of her own work is all too obvious.
+Rand's handling of her own work is all-too-obvious.
 When I say The Fountainhead is black and white, I’m not just referring to the cinematography.